maierbn/opendihu/doc/sphinx/settings/hyperelasticity.rst

   static constexpr auto C23;    //< entry C23 = C32 of the right Cauchy Green tensor, C
   static constexpr auto C33;    //< entry C33 of the right Cauchy Green tensor, C

+  static constexpr auto a1;     //< entry a0_1 of the fiber direction, a0
+  static constexpr auto a2;     //< entry a0_2 of the fiber direction, a0
+  static constexpr auto a3;     //< entry a0_3 of the fiber direction, a0

+  static constexpr auto I4;     //< non-reduced 4th strain invariant, I4 = a0•C a0

-These symbols are to be used as the parameters to the strain energy function and are, thus, available in the material description class.
+These symbols are to be used as the parameters to the strain energy functions and are, thus, available in the material description class.
+Only some particular symbols can be used in some terms of the strain energy function.

 In the following, the three parts of a custom material are explained.